frostbug/frostbugs-skin-testing-tools/README.md

 To get the tool running you need to run the 'start' script in the package.json, followed by the 'electron-start' script once a blank page loads in your web browser.

-### Who made this tool?
-Online I use the name Frostbug and have been [making skins for CSGO since 2013](https://steamcommunity.com/id/frostbug/myworkshopfiles/), I have [1 accepted skin](https://steamcommunity.com/sharedfiles/filedetails/?id=1864500450) in the CS20 case and have a few accepted skins in Rust.

-This tool is a product of the frustrations that I personally have experienced when making skins and I hope to lower the barrier to entry and make the process a little less frustrating for new and old creators alike.

 ### I have found a bug, need help, or have an idea for a feature!
-Please feel free to reach out and contact my on my socials linked below for any support, cool ideas, or bugs you would like to report.
+Please feel free to reach out and contact me on my socials linked below for any support, cool ideas, or bugs you would like to report.

 [Discord](https://discordapp.com/users/194230435671179266) | [Twitter](https://twitter.com/frostbug) | [Steam](https://steamcommunity.com/id/frostbug//)